chloealbright/DevHiveMind/Devops/GitHub Actions.md

 EditDate:
 Relates:
 ---
-GitHub Actions work on a basis of workflows.
-A workflow is a series of jobs that are run when a certain triggering event happens.
-The jobs that are run then themselves contain instructions for what GitHub Actions should do.
+GitHub Actions operate on the foundation of workflows, which are sequences of jobs triggered by specific events.
+These jobs contain explicit instructions for GitHub Actions to execute.
+Typically, a workflow unfolds as follows:

-A typical execution of a workflow looks like this:

-	Triggering event happens (for example, there is a push to the main branch).
+1. A triggering event occurs, such as a push to the main branch.

-	The workflow with that trigger is executed.
+2. The associated workflow is executed.

-	Cleanup
+3. Cleanup processes are undertaken.

-Basic needs

-In general, to have CI operate on a repository, we need a few things:

-	A repository (obviously)
+For effective Continuous Integration (CI) in a repository, several basic requirements must be met:

+- The existence of a repository.
-	Some definition of what the CI needs to do: This can be in the form of a specific file inside the repository or it can be defined in the CI system
+- Specification of CI tasks, either within the repository or defined in the CI system.

-	The CI needs to be aware that the repository (and the file within it) exist

-	The CI needs to be able to access the repository

-	The CI needs permissions to perform the actions it is supposed to be able to do: For example, if
+- Awareness of the repository and its content by the CI.
+- Accessible permissions for the CI to interact with the repository.

-	the CI needs to be able to deploy to a production environment, it needs credentials for that environment.
+- Necessary credentials for the CI to perform designated actions, such as deploying to a production environment.

-That's the traditional model at least, we'll see in a minute how GitHub Actions short-circuit some of these steps or rather make it such that you don't have to worry about them!

-GitHub Actions have a great advantage over self-hosted solutions: the repository is hosted with the CI provider.
-In other words, Github provides both the repository and the CI platform.
-This means that if we've enabled actions for a repository, GitHub is already aware of the fact that we have workflows defined and what those definitions look like.
+GitHub Actions present a notable advantage over self-hosted solutions because both the repository and the CI platform are hosted by GitHub.
+This integration streamlines the process, as GitHub is already cognizant of defined workflows and their configurations when Actions are enabled for a repository.